basp/linie/src/Genie/README.md

 Note that in this case we are using `Genie` with the included compound `Vector2<T>` structure.
 If you are just doing straight up math it is probably better to not use `Genie` unless you really need the `EFloat`.

 All `Math` operations that make sense should be `Vector3<T>`, `Vector4<T>`, etc. The library will delegate either to `Math` or `MathF` in the case of double or float respectively.
-It also has builtin support for the `EFloat` type and it is pretty easy to extend the *math providers* in case of exotic reqwuirements.
+It also has builtin support for the `EFloat` type and it is pretty easy to extend the *math providers* in case of exotic requirements.

 > Note that this is still a work in progress so no all `Math` methods and operators are implemented yet.